sebw/blog-old.wains.be/index.md

 - [2015 (Wikitten)](https://blog.wains.be/Nostalgy/2015.png)
 - [2017 (Mkdocs)](https://blog.wains.be/Nostalgy/2017.png)

-## A bit more about me

-I like building simple, powerful, resilient, secure and automated infrastructures.
-Preferably based on open tools and protocols.

-I care about security and privacy.

-When I'm not busy at the computer, I travel, hike, ski, camp out and take photos.

-I'm an [INTJ]: INTJs are known as the "Systems Builders" of the types, perhaps in part because they possess the unusual trait of combining imagination and reliability. ~ [Marina Margaret Heiss](http://typelogic.com/intj.html)

 ## You found a mistake on this site

 Please open an [issue on Github](https://github.com/sebw/blog.wains.be/issues/new).